Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Introduction

+\item \textbf{A dual-weighted personalized aggregation mechanism.} We design a message passing aggregation method that combines spatial proximity and model similarity to encourage stations with similar data distributions and geographical contexts to collaborate more effectively.
+This enables personalized forecasting models tailored for each station while respecting spatial dependencies.
+Mathematical convergence guarantees are provided under non-IID settings.

+\item \textbf{A credit-based Byzantine-robust aggregation method.} We propose an adaptive credit-based mechanism that ensures robustness against malicious attacks while maintaining personalization capabilities.
+The mechanism allows quantitative description of trust relationships among stations, where aggregation weights are tuned adaptively based on model similarity and credit parameters.
+This achieves the rare combination of Byzantine robustness and personalization, addressing the conflict between security and heterogeneity adaptation. \end{enumerate} }

-The rest of this paper is organized as follows: Section \ref{section2} formulates the problem to be studied; Section \ref{section3} provides the overall framework of the proposed personalized federated graph learning and analyzes the convergence and robustness of the method; Section \ref{section4} conducts comparative experiments and analysis on the Palo Alto dataset; Section \ref{section5} draws the conclusions.
+The rest of this paper is organized as follows: Section \ref{Related work} reviews related work in federated learning, graph neural networks, and byzantine-robust methods for EV charging demand forecasting; Section \ref{section2} formulates the problem to be studied; Section \ref{section3} provides the overall framework of the proposed personalized federated graph learning and analyzes the convergence and robustness of the method; Section \ref{section4} conducts comparative experiments and analysis on the Palo Alto dataset; Section \ref{discussion} discusses the practical applications and limitations of this study; Section \ref{section5} draws the conclusions. { A summary of basic concept and notations is provided in Table \ref{table:summary of notations}.}